cltl/python-for-text-analysis/Python-chapters/chapter-3/README.md

 * **19.2.** [json](https://docs.python.org/3.5/library/json.html)
 * **26.3** [doctest](https://docs.python.org/3.5/library/doctest.html)

+## Importing modules

+Whenever you want to use a module, you first have to import that module.
+For example:
+`import re` lets you import the regular expressions module.

+You can rename a module as you import it: `import re as regex4life` if you want to show how much of a fan of regex you are, for example.
+Or just if you want to avoid a clash between names that have already been defined and the module name.

+You can also import part of a module, for example: `from string import ascii_lowercase`.
+This allows you to use that part directly, without having to use `string.ascii_lowercase`.
+(It also saves you from importing the *entire* library.)

+One thing that you will see, but should *never* do is `from re import *`.
+That asterisk tells Python to import everything from the `re` module into your namespace.
+But that also means that you might be overriding functions or variables that you've defined before!
+After all: it's unclear how much you're importing and what all these new things are called.

 ## String: useful tools to work with strings

 The `string` module doesn't add much to the string functionality in Python, but